 We know that dark colours absorbs more heat from sun radiation than light colours.
 You know yourself the burning feeling on your legs if you wear black jeans on a sunny day – this is why summer clothes have light colours 😉

 If you put a blanket over your legs to prevent the radiation from the sun to reach the black fabric it feels cooler.
-But when the sun disappears its going to be warm under the blanket as it now prevents the heat from leaving your body.
+But its going to be warm under the blanket after a while as it now prevents the heat from leaving your body.

 It works in the same way with the dogs coat –